 We are starting things off with The Greek Key.
 Also called Meandros or the Hellenic Key and has its origins in Ancient Greece.
 The ancient river Meander – twisty and doubling onto itself, giving a symbolic meaning to the key of the eternal flow of life.
 According to the Dictionary of Ornament, the Greek Key is actually part of a group called the key patterns.
 The key patterns are variations of a continuous geometric pattern meeting at right angles.
 The design is sometimes broken up, found with oval forms or rosettes.
 During the medieval period, the key form appeared primarily due to their interest in labyrinths.
 This is interesting because the Greek myths claim that there is a connection between the key’s pattern and the Minotaur’s labyrinth.

 The design itself is crisply graphic but unobtrusive enough to use in both modern and more formal settings.
 Today’s design variations give a nod to ancient Greece but have a personality all of their own.
 As you can see, its use can transcend substrates.

 As Accent (with Tiles) or as a Subject (Stripes).

 More Moxie (Related Resources)

 There are several stencil companies with wonderful key patterns.
-You can easily find most of them by using Stencil Search.
+You can easily find most of them by online.
 Royal Design Studio has a nice one called the Victorian Key stencil in their Sophisticated Borders line (in fact, it’s the one used for the key stripes above) and its sister company, Modello, has some under their Ancient Worlds collection.
 The Stencil Library also has great designs and Stencil Kingdom has a full line of Greek stencils.
 I really like the following one from Stencil Planet but you can see their whole line here as well.